Ladolemono (Greek Lemon Olive Oil Sauce)

 Use a clear shot of the ingredients prepped and ready.

-Ladolemono is built on just a few ingredients, so quality matters.
-Good olive oil brings richness, fresh lemon juice adds brightness, and oregano ties it all together with a subtle, earthy note.
+Ladolemono consists of just a few ingredients, making quality essential.
+Good olive oil provides richness, fresh lemon juice contributes brightness, and oregano ties everything together with a subtle, earthy note.

 See recipe card for quantities.